Can this headband help you sleep? Most popular sleep hacks when you're stressed

 There's a lot of remedies out there, so of course, I tried out the most popular ones.
 From a headband, you can sleep in - to supplements and behavioral tips to the whole essential oil craze.

-To really get a better understanding, I speak to neurologist Dr. Eric Nofzinger; Founder and Chief Medical Officer of Ebb Therapeutics.
+To really get a better understanding, I spoke to neurologist Dr. Eric Nofzinger; founder and Chief Medical Officer of Ebb Therapeutics.

 "My claim to fame is developing brain imaging methods to understand the mind and what the brain is doing when we sleep at nighttime," said Dr. Eric Nofzinger.